 You know, maybe it was just their bad luck that we went there that night with the intent of reviewing their resto because their service was the WORST.
 OMG.
 I can’t even explain.
 Okay, I can.
 And if this sounds like a rant, well, it is.

 You see, we’ve been there a lot as I mentioned earlier so we were pretty surprised that that night, they sucked hairy balls.
 First and foremost, no one assisted us in cooking the pork so Jimmy ended up doing EVERYTHING.
-He didn’t even get to enjoy his food that’s why he was grumpy the whole time!
-Wait, did he even get to eat???
-I’m not sure if it’s protocol but I haven’t eaten in a Koryan resto that serves samgyupsal with no assistance from the staff.
-And you can’t say that it’s because the food was cheap anyway.
-We’ve been there numerous times before and there was ALWAYS a nice kuya cutting and grilling the meat for us.
+We were not asking them to cook the pork the whole time but were hoping that they would respond to our requests when we asked.
+We’ve been there numerous times before and there was ALWAYS a nice kuya helping cut and gril the meat for us.

 Lastly, the service was soooo slow and it took them years to bring to us what we asked for.
 There were also unnecessary banging and noises from the kitchen like someone was throwing a tantrum!
 A waiter even “accidentally” dropped a dish TWICE!
 WTF!
 The customer in our next table even had to call the owner to complain about his change or payment or something and the staff was arguing with him!
 A TOTALLY TRAUMATIC EXPERIENCE.
 Jimmy vowed never to go back there again, at least for a long time.